jesusmah/refarch-cloudnative-wfd-appetizer/README.md

 2. Kubernetes based container orchestrator
 3. Graphical user interface

+You can find the detailed installation instructions for IBM Cloud Private [here](https://github.com/ibm-cloud-architecture/refarch-privatecloud)

 Microservice builder has an option to deploy with IBM Cloud Private.
 You can set it IBM Private Cloud with Microservice Builder pipeline to deploy the microservices.

 **Setting up your environment**